What is spiritual presencing?

 “Almost everything will work again if you unplug it for a few minutes, including you.” - Anne Lamott

-As a spiritual director, I have no agenda for your improvement or reform.
-I don’t give advice and have no skills to help you solve your problems.
 Spiritual direction isn’t therapy and is not a substitute for therapy.
 The valid goal in therapy (or coaching) is to try to heal dysfunction or function better.
 In spiritual direction, there’s no trying.
 There’s nowhere to go, nothing to fix, nothing to change.
-Instead, we focus on fostering a deeper awareness of everything alive within you.
+Instead, we sit and allow a deeper awareness of everything alive within you.

 “I was born when all I once feared I could love.” - Rabia of Basra

-We’ve spent so much of our lives under a hidden agenda of trying to be loved.
+We spend so much of our lives under a hidden agenda of trying to be loved.
 So much striving, pleasing, and achieving to alleviate our self-doubt, or shore up our facade.
 To paraphrase the Irish poet Galway Kinnel, spiritual direction is reteaching yourself of your own belovedness, even the parts held in shadow, beyond your ego’s gaze.

 Jesus said the kingdom of God is within you.
 Buddha taught that the enlightenment (“in-light”) is already within you.
 Belinda Carlisle sang, “Ooh heaven is a place on earth.”
 There’s no nirvana to reach, no final awakening to achieve.
 The practice of spiritual direction is to become more alive: to see and relate to the world, and ourselves, more sufficiently, creatively, and graciously.